Before discussing how health insurance works in India, I would like to shed some light on the current position of the health insurance industry.

 So, that’s it about health insurance.

-I think I have covered most of the things you should be knowing about how health insurance works in India.
+I think I have covered most of the things you should know about how health insurance works in India.

 We covered everything from what is health insurance to why health insurance is required.